 Reconnection to one's body and whole self

-- Meditating on breath, sounds, or bodily sensations
+- Meditation on breath, sounds, or bodily sensations

 - Exercise like walking, hiking, swimming, cycling, yoga, jogging, going to a gym, or playing a sport

-If you are in your first week or two off of games, it’s likely that few of these ideas will appeal to you.
-That’s normal.
-Until our minds and bodies have some time to heal, we have low interest, energy, and motivation.
-This list will probably not give you something that you can plug in place of video games and immediately throw yourself into with the same zeal.
+If you are in your first week or two off of games, it's likely that few of these ideas will appeal to you.
+That's normal.
+Until our minds and bodies have some time to heal, we will have low interest, energy, and motivation.
+This list will probably not give you something that you can plug in place of video games and immediately throw yourself into with the same focus, energy, and unending attention.
 This list is meant to help us explore new ways of spending our time, meeting our needs, and connecting with people.
-Find a few that hold some appeal and try taking some small steps in their direction.
-If you can’t seem to think of anything fun to do except game, you can come back to this list, find the most appealing thing, and just take a couple of little steps in its direction.
+Find a few that hold some appeal and take some small steps in their direction.
+Whenever you can't seem to think of anything to do except game, come back to this list, find the most appealing thing, and just take a couple of little steps in its direction.

 Rediscovering what is fun

-It is normal to think that nothing but gaming sounds fun.
+For gaming addicts, it is normal to think that nothing but gaming sounds fun.
 For most of us, our years of compulsive gaming warped and narrowed our idea of fun.
-As small children, it meant almost anything new or interesting or social or even mildly rewarding.
-Years of pulling the dopamine lever with video games changed our concept of fun to require instant gratification, frequent rewards, clear and constant progress, excitement, intense visuals, control, and/or predictability.
+As small children, fun meant almost anything new or interesting or social or even mildly rewarding.
+Years of pulling the dopamine lever in video games changed our concept of fun to require instant gratification, frequent rewards, clear and constant progress, excitement, danger, intense visuals, control, and/or predictability.

 Part of recovery is letting our concept of fun expand back outward to a wide world of possible new challenges and experiences, many of which are calm and subtle compared to video games.
-It takes time to overcome withdrawals and heal from the damage, but the change does happen if we abstain from all gaming long term and focus on new pursuits and improving our lives.
-This list has many activities that do not meet the old, narrow, warped idea of “fun,” but those of us who persist at exploring them do find many to be gratifying and enjoyable.
+It takes time to overcome withdrawals and heal from the damage, but the change does happen if we abstain from all gaming long term and busy ourselves with new pursuits.
+This list has many activities that do not meet the old narrow, warped idea of "fun," but those of us who persist at exploring them do find many to be gratifying and enjoyable.

 Take, for example, a hike up a mountain.
-To a group of hikers excited to venture into the wilderness with friends and see wildlife and panoramic views from on high, all while getting a great workout, it’s a ton of fun.
-To someone who is uninterested in hiking, out of shape, and focused on every little unpleasant aspect of it, it’s a torturous death march.
-It is exactly the same hike in either case.
+To a group of hikers excited to venture into the wilderness with friends and see panoramic views from on high, all while getting a great workout, it's a ton of fun.
+To someone who is uninterested in hiking, out of shape, and focused on every little unpleasant aspect of it, it's a torturous death march.
+It's exactly the same hike in either case.
 The difference is in the attitude and conditioning.

 The same is true with every item of these lists.
 Whether or not an activity sounds fun or torturous depends entirely upon attitude and conditioning.
-Every one of them has the potential to be gratifying and enjoyable if we adopt a positive attitude, try to have fun, and persist at it, especially when we involve friends and like-minded people.
+Every one of them has the potential to be gratifying and enjoyable if we adopt a positive attitude and spend enough time trying it.